vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 ## Key Findings

-- **Electronics** generates the most revenue and the most return loss ($166K) — a high-value, high-risk trade-off that needs active management
+- **Electronics** generates the most revenue and the most return loss ($166K), making it the single highest-impact category for intervention
-- **Fashion** has the highest return rate at **8.05%**, likely driven by expectation mismatch rather than product defects
+- **Fashion** has the highest return rate at **8.05%**, suggesting expectation mismatch is likely a stronger issue than product defect volume alone
-- **Top 5 loss products** account for a disproportionate share of total leakage — a clear Pareto pattern that makes SKU-level review the highest-leverage starting point
+- **Return-related loss is broader than a simple 80/20 product story**: several products show severe leakage, but loss is not concentrated enough to support a clean “few bad SKUs explain everything” narrative
-- **High-return customers** are mostly *not* the highest-value customers — risk and value must be monitored separately to avoid penalising your best buyers
+- **Customer behavior risk and customer financial impact are not the same thing**: the most extreme returners are not the largest source of total loss
-- **35 customers** average a **91% return rate** — nearly everything they order comes back, suggesting wardrobing behavior or a systemic profile mismatch
+- The **High Risk** segment is behaviorally extreme, but the much larger **Moderate Risk** segment drives most total return loss through scale, accounting for **57.2%** of leakage

 ---